Falling risk: Case presentation

 Clinical Outcomes

 A full evaluation was completed at weeks two, four and eight.
-At week two, the patient had improved MFES to 59 and TOB confidence scale 42.
-At week eight the patient further improved MFES 21 and TOB confidence scale 35.
-The patient was able to complete a 10-metre walk test with head turning.
-She was able to manoeuvre through a tactile organised obstacle course.
+At week two, the patient had improved MFES to 59 and a TOB confidence scale of 42.
+The patient improved on the MFES 21 and TOB confidence scales 35 at week eight.
+The patient was able to complete a 10-metre walk test with head-turning.
+She was able to manoeuvre through a tactile, organised obstacle course.
 Her visio-motor activity was full and complete.
-The patient stated that she was able to walk along the beach without the fear of falling.
+The patient stated that she could walk along the beach without fearing falling.
 Her fear of falling is only currently limited to descending stairs – which is improving.
 Overall her neurological health has improved so dramatically; she is now taking vacations and excursions away.